icons8/lunacy-docs/docs/export.md

 * Remember that during export Lunacy ignores all guides, square and layout grids, artboard names, as well as prototyping arrows and canvas color (not to be confused with the artboard color).
 There is now way to include them into export files.

-* Also, note that if there is at least one artboard in your project, during *export of a project* Lunacy ignores all objects that are beyond artboards, as well as main components.
+* Also, note that if there is at least one artboard in your project, during *export of a project* Lunacy ignores all layers that are beyond artboards, as well as main components.

 * The maximum dimension (height or width) of resulting raster files is limited to 16,000 pixels.

 ## Export settings (size, suffix/prefix, format)

 Almost all export-related controls sit in the Inspector panel.
 The appearance of the export section depends on what you select on the canvas.
 For instance, when nothing is selected, you will see **Export project**.
-When you select an object or several objects, the export section appears as **Make exportable** (scroll to the bottom of the Inspector, if you don't see it on the screen).
+When you select an layer or several layers, the export section appears as **Make exportable** (scroll to the bottom of the Inspector, if you don't see it on the screen).

 ![Make exportable](public/export-panel1.png)